mortenjust/use-nano/README.md

 # Use Nano
 Convenience wrapper for Gemini Nano running in Chrome preview builds with AI features switched on.

+Optimized for instant and high-frequency inference.

 - Type declarations for the  `window.ai` object
-- Streaming interface for streaming response from the model
+- Streaming response from the model
+- Queueing of prompts
+- Automatic canceling
 - `useNano` hook for React that immediately submits a prompt and streams the output

 # Usage